andrew/ultimate-awesome/README.md

 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
 - [awesome-gemini-cli-extensions](https://github.com/piebald-ai/awesome-gemini-cli-extensions) - A curated list of awesome Gemini CLI extensions.
 - [awesome-adk](https://github.com/rashraj/awesome-adk) - A curated list of awesome resources, tools, libraries, tutorials, and references for Google Application Development Kit (ADK).
-- [awesome-visual-novels](https://github.com/sergree/awesome-visual-novels) - 🍙 A curated list of my favorite visual novels for Android and Steam Deck.
 - [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-programming-tutorials](https://github.com/TranBaVinhSon/awesome-programming-tutorials) - 📚 Collect all awesome programming tutorials.